 When people tend to have their home extended it’s usually either adding onto the first floor or making the ground floor bigger.
-A larger kitchen is usually high on the wish list of things that people want in their new space and this can mean being without the old one for quite some time.
+A larger kitchen is usually high on the wish list of things that people want in their new space and kitchen storage can be something people really need more of.
+This can mean being without the old one for quite some time.
 Will you be able to cook or make food in alternative ways for the duration of the extension build?
 What solutions will you put in place to make sure you don’t live on takeaways for the whole time?

 Where will everything go?